 A study of the chemistry of inorganic compounds focusing on the properties of selected interesting, important, and unusual elements and compounds.
 To promote understanding, underlying chemical principles will be utilized to provide explanations for the existence and behavior of these compounds.
-Prerequisite: C- or better in CHM 202 and 210.
-(Fall even-odd years)
+Prerequisite: C- or better in CHM 201 and 210.
+(Offered occasionally)